parikshithb/ramenctl/docs/testing.md

 class, deployed via *ApplicationSet*.
 You can modify the test to use your preferred deployment and storage, and add more tests as needed.

+The name of the deployer should match the deployer name in the deployers section.

 The available options are:

 - workloads